zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 "This is dyeing: the little happiness here": ""Dyeing", or "crochet", or "tempting object", or "sticking", or "obstacle", which is synonymous with the five desires."
-Here’s a little happiness", this is said by the Blessed One:
+Here's a little happiness", this is said by the Blessed One:
 Bhikkhus!
 There are these five desires, which are the five?
 Can be recognized by the eye, what is wanted, cute, agreeable, cute, and accompanied by desire , The color of greed and color... (abbreviated) can be touched by body knowledge, what